WOODSTOCK

 6:55 am

-For further details, please see our October 3 edition of the Vermont Standard.
+For more on this story, please see our January 23 edition of the Vermont Standard.

 6:55 am